-Action over access to Beacon hotel dismissed by High Court
+Action over access to Beacon Hotel dismissed by High Court

 After the hotel changed ownership in 2016, the new hotel operator was unhappy that the residents had free access to the hotel.
 It gave the residents notice of its intention to stop direct access to the hotel, except in the event of a fire.

-In his judgement, the judge said there were no references to the hotel in the apartment leases, and the leases when properly constructed did not confer the right contended for.
+In his judgment, the judge said there were no references to the hotel in the apartment leases, and the leases when properly constructed did not confer the right contended for.